botasis/runtime/README.md

     *                                                it's {@see RequestFactory}.
     * @var StreamFactoryInterface $streamFactory - a PSR-17 HTTP stream factory.
 If you've installed the httpsoft/http-message package,
     *                                              it's {@see StreamFactory}.
-    * @var EventDispatcherInterface $eventDispatcher - a PSR- event dispatcher.
+    * @var EventDispatcherInterface $eventDispatcher - a PSR-14 event dispatcher.
 If you've installed the yiisoft/event-dispatcher package,
     *                                                  it's {@see Dispatcher}.
     * @var ContainerInterface $container - a PST-11 DI container.
 If you've installed the yiisoft/di package,
     *                                      it's {@see Container}.